tamnle/resume/README.md

         This project is created for school's purposes.
         However, every information is providing in this project is accurate.
         If you are a recruiter, please contact me via email for more information.
         Thank you very much!
-And, I'm very appreciated for your visit.<b/>
+And, I'm very grateful for your visit.<b/>
       <style="font-family:courier; text-align:right;">Your sincerely,<b/>
       Tam Le.</style></p>